 - Provide attractive pedestrian-scale facilities and features that fit the context of the area and provide an organized and unified feel. - Provide attractive lighting fixtures that enhance the character of the pedestrian environment. - Use quality materials and design, which will minimize maintenance needs.
-Adequate maintenance must be provided. - Incorporate landscaping into the design of pedestrian districts as appropriate, with a preference for xeric or native landscaping. - Provide human scale and character to the street with appropriate building design and details such as windows, sidewalk cafes, porches, and balconies.
+Adequate maintenance must be provided. - Incorporate landscaping into the design of pedestrian districts.
+Include street trees, which provide for a shade canopy during sunny summer conditions, with a preference for xeric or native landscaping - Provide human scale and character to the street with appropriate building design and details such as windows, sidewalk cafes, porches, and balconies.